 During the winter months, Bogus Basin Mountain Recreation Area is the city’s hub for skiing, snowboarding, snow tubing, snowshoeing, and winter biking.
 Just as exciting, however, are its spring & summer outdoor activities.

 In the spring or summer months, tackle the hiking and biking trails; go rock climbing or horseback riding, enjoy live music; or stretch out with some mountainside yoga.
-Bogus Basin also offers a scenic chairlift and a mountain roller coaster to take in the lovely views.
+One of the most popular day trips from Boise, Bogus Basin also offers a scenic chairlift and a mountain roller coaster to take in the lovely views.

 Barber Park is your Boise destination for summer water activities.
 Located just a few miles outside of the downtown core, this park has a lovely network of trails and walking paths backing onto the Boise River.